 Sahoja’s values are based entirely on the yamas, which are values of yoga.
 Sahoja is inspired by creating a digital world whose framework is embedded in them.
-Patanjali, in his yoga sutras, describes the yamas as universal values, which are not confined by time or space.
+Patanjali, in his yoga sutras, describes the yamas as universal values, which are not confined by time, space or, who practices them.

-Sahoja believes these values can be practiced by anyone, anywhere and in any time, and this includes, in a digital world.
-This is the inspiration for our vision and mission in which:
+Sahoja believes these values can be practiced by anyone, anywhere and in any time, and this includes, the digital world that we are all having to embrace.
+And, this is the inspiration for our vision and mission in which:

 “we envision a world where online communities support our universal longing for connection and make spreading kindness our norm”